featurevisor/featurevisor/docs/use-cases/experiments.md

 A/B testing follows a structured process that typically involves the following steps:

-1. **Identify the element to be tested**: Determine the specific element, such as a webpage, design element, pricing model, or user interface component, that will be subjected to variation.
+1. **Research and identify**: Find a customer or business problem and turn it into a testable hypotheses by determining the specific element, such as a webpage, design element, pricing model, or user interface component, that will be subjected to variation.
 2. **Power analysis**: Determine if there's enough traffic or users to run the experiment and achieve statistical significance.
 3. **Create variations**: Develop multiple versions of the element, ensuring they are distinct and have measurable differences.
 4. **Split traffic or users**: Randomly assign users or traffic into separate groups, with each group exposed to a different variant.